top of page

 • Encapsulation or molding for protection

-Using flexible substrates, TAB allows thin, lightweight package profiles.
-However, it has higher initial costs and tight process requirements, so it's best suited for high-volume production.
+Using flexible substrates, TAB allows for thin, lightweight package profiles.
+Nonetheless, it carries higher initial costs and tight process requirements.
+Therefore, it's best suited for high-volume production.

 TAB (Tape Automated Bonding) — Flexible, High-Speed Assembly